rdmorganiser/rdmo-docs/docs/configuration/databases.md

 # Databases

-RDMO can be used with all kind of databases supported by the Django framework.
-The particular database connection is defined using the setting `DATABASE`.
-An overview about the Django database settings is given [here](https://docs.djangoproject.com/en/1.10/ref/settings/#databases).
-In the following, we show the settings for PostgreSQL, MySQL, and SQLite.
+RDMO can use any type of database that is supported by the Django web framework.
+The particular database connection is defined with the setting `DATABASES` in your `local.py`.
+An overview of the Django database settings can be found in the [Django docs](https://docs.djangoproject.com/en/4.2/ref/settings/#databases).
+For the most typical types of databases, PostgreSQL, MySQL and SQLite, we show here the configuration and initialization.

-## PostgreSQL
+### PostgreSQL

 PostgreSQL can be installed using: